deep-bi/exact-distinct-count-aggregator/README.md

     {
       "type": "exactDistinctCount",
-      "name": "test",                 // name to be displayed "fieldName": "comment",         // field to be counted "maxNumberOfValues": 5000
+      "name": "test",                 // name to be displayed "fieldNames": ["comment", "cityName"],         // fields to be counted "maxNumberOfValues": 5000
       "failOnLimitExceeded": true
     }